suitenumerique/people/docs/interoperability/dimail.md

 Bootstraping with command `make bootstrap` creates a container and initializes its database.

 Additional commands :
-- Reset the database by recreating the container with `dimail-recreate-container`.
-- Populate the database with all the content of your People database with `dimail-setup-db`
+- Reset and populate the database with all the content of your People database with `dimail-setup-db`

 ## Architecture